suchika01raturi/CarPrice/README.md

 4) Use the Tkinter GUI to input car details and get the predicted price.

 ## Project Structure-
-car_price_predictor.py: Main script containing the model and GUI. car data.csv: Dataset used for training the model.
+car_price_predictor.py: Main script containing the model and GUI.<br>
+car data.csv: Dataset used for training the model.<br>
 README.md: This file.

 ## Contributing